PenTest-duck/SBT-Hilltop-CTF/OSINT/Ash - Writeup/README.md

 Now, keeping in mind that the blog is made through Github Pages, the source repository for the blog can be found with a simple search in Github of the user AsherH0902.

 Looking through the different directories and files shouldn't reveal anything interesting.
-Instead, the second hint suggests, you must switch from the master branch to the draft branch.
+Instead, as the second hint suggests, you must switch from the master branch to the draft branch.
 There, within the \_posts directory, you will find an unpublished post containing a Pastebin link.

 # Using Wayback Machine to Retrieve the Flag